mjf1406/ozobot-maze/README.md

 - UX: added translations for Tips in ko and zhs
 - UX: work on adding instructions for each activity type as a teaching resource
+- PDF: need to ensure the Usable Hints only show the color codes that actually get placed on the grid
 - UI: add custom difficulty
   - [ ] add quantity next to each Color Code that is selected
   - [ ] remove the total as they set the quantity for each Color Code